Git-Forked/atm/README.md

 # ATM mod for Minetest

-This mod adds a faimly of ATM machines designed to work with the currency mod and its minegeld banknotes.
+This mod adds a family of ATM machines designed to work with the currency mod and its minegeld banknotes.
 ATMs allow you to transfer money to your bank account and withdraw various sums as needed.